Wolford v. Lopez

 Wolford v.
-Lopez (Docket 24-1046) is a pending United States Supreme Court case dealing with licensed concealed carry gun owners and private property in regards to the Second Amendment.
-The case centers on Hawaii's gun laws that make it illegal for one to bring a concealed gun onto private property without permission of the property's owners.
+Lopez, 609 U.S. 185 (2026) is a United States Supreme Court case dealing with licensed concealed carry gun owners, private property, and the Second Amendment.
+The case centers on Hawaii's 2023 gun law that made it illegal to bring a permitted concealed gun onto certain types of private property open to the public without explicit permission from the property owner.
+The Supreme Court ruled 6–3 that a portion of the law in question was unconstitutional.

 Background

 In a landmark decision regarding gun rights, the Supreme Court decided in New York State Rifle & Pistol Ass'n v.
-Bruen that states may not impose restrictions on gun possession rights unless those laws are "consistent with the Nation's historical tradition" of gun laws, under the majority decision.
+Bruen that states may not impose restrictions on gun possession rights unless those laws are "consistent with the Nation's historical tradition" of gun laws.

 Hawaii, which generally had some of the most restrictive gun laws in the United States, passed a new set of gun laws in 2023 to comply with the Bruen ruling.
-Among other aspects, the new laws included a "vampire rule", a term based on the mythos of vampires that they could not enter one's home without permission; as applied to guns, the law made it illegal to bring a licensed concealed gun onto publicly-accessible private property, including retail and commercial properties, without previously getting permission from the owner.
-Hawaii's legislature developed the new laws with the impact of the Bruen ruling.
+Among other aspects, the new laws included a "vampire rule", a term based on the mythos of vampires that they could not enter one's home without permission but now as applied to guns.
+The 2023 law made it illegal to bring a licensed concealed gun onto publicly-accessible private property, including retail and commercial properties, without previously getting permission from the property owner.
+Hawaii's legislature developed the new laws to address the impact of the Bruen ruling.

-Portions of the new law were challenged by gun owners and the Hawaii Firearms Coalition shortly after its passage, filing their case in the United States District Court for the District of Hawaii, with attorney general Anne E. Lopez defending for the state.
-Judge Leslie Kobayashi issued a temporarily injunction blocking the state from enforcing portions of the law, including the vampire rule, in August 2023, ruling that the plaintiffs had shown irrepairable harm if the laws were allowed to be enforced.
+Portions of the new law were challenged by gun owners and the Hawaii Firearms Coalition shortly after its passage, filing their case in the United States District Court for the District of Hawaii, with attorney general Anne E. Lopez defending the state. in August 2023, Judge Leslie E. Kobayashi issued a temporary injunction blocking the state from enforcing portions of the law, including the "vampire rule", ruling that the plaintiffs had shown irreparable harm if the laws were allowed to be enforced.

 The state appealed, and their appeal was heard in the Ninth Circuit alongside similar challenges to new post-Bruen gun laws passed in California.
-In September 2024, the three-judge panel upheld part of both states' laws as constitutional under Bruen, while other parts were not.
-Specifically related to the vampire rule, the court upheld Hawaii's law while rejecting California's, as Hawaii's law allowed for the permission to be requested orally, in writing, or through signage placed outside the private property, where California's law only allowed for signage and was considered too restrictive.
+In September 2024, a three-judge panel upheld part of the laws of both states as constitutional under Bruen, but ruled that other parts of the laws were unconstitutional.
+Specifically related to the "vampire rule", the court upheld Hawaii's law while rejecting California's, as Hawaii's law allowed for the permission to be requested orally, in writing, or through signs placed outside the private property, while California's law only allowed for signs and was considered too restrictive.
 The panel also ruled that the Second Amendment did not consider the rights of gun possession with respect to private property.
 The Ninth Circuit denied an en banc rehearing in January 2025.